Kerry Ruef - Founder and Director

 “I’ve made over 800 presentations all over the world and exhibited at hundreds of conferences, and I’ve never seen the level of enthusiasm following a presentation as I did from the teachers coming from Kerry Ruef’s Private Eye session.
 It was almost like a religious experience.”

-— Ron Perkins, CEO
+— Ron Perkins, Founder and Former CEO,

 Educational Innovations